mattermost/docs/source/install/mattermost-omnibus.rst

 What happened to ``config.json``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Omnibus does not use a file for managing server configuration settings.
-You can edit your config by running the following mmctl command: ``mmctl config edit``.
+You can edit your config by running the following mmctl command after connecting mmctl to the instance: ``mmctl config edit``.
+If you are logged into the machine as the ``mattermost`` user, you can use ``mmctl --local config edit`` as well.

 Are there plans to add other packages to the Omnibus?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^